Enter your ZIP code:

 UCI Health neuropsychologist urges self-compassion

-IN THE NEWS: Caregiving for a loved one with dementia can be rewarding, but it can also be difficult.
+IN THE NEWS: Caring for a loved one with dementia can be rewarding as it is difficult.

 “Having a loved one with dementia can be emotionally taxing, and you can’t get it right all the time.
 Remember to give yourself the same compassion that you offer your loved one.”